Datafeed

 Last updated

-Datafeed v1 Deprecation Notice The legacy Datafeed v1 service will no longer be supported on April 30, 2023.
+Deprecation Notice v4/datafeed (known as Datafeed v1) The legacy Datafeed v1 service will no longer be supported on April 30, 2023.
 Please read below for more information on this transition.
 Please reach out to your Technical Account Manager or to the Developer Relations team for more information.

 The Symphony datafeed provides a stream of real-time messages and events for all conversations that a bot is a member of.
 Any event that occurs within a bot's scope will be captured and delivered to the bot by the datafeed.
 The datafeed forms the basis of all interactive and conversational bot workflows as it allows bots to directly respond to Symphony messages and events.